The Legends of Alexander - Preview

 “Does your thinking include the fair and very beautiful Elia Berslurie?”

-Alexander opened the door to his house and tossed his bow and arrows onto the floor just inside the door and turned around as he closed the door and answered, “My thinking always considers her.”
+Alexander opened the door to his house and tossed his bow and arrows onto the floor just inside the door and he turned around as he closed the door and answered, “My thinking always considers her.”

 “I do believe that is true.
 Meanwhile, it’s getting late and I’m going home.
 My wife is a great cook and I’m famished.”